-To protect patients, staff and the public, we have had to take the difficult decision to restrict visiting again.
+To protect patients, staff and the public, we have had to take the difficult decision to restrict visiting.
 We are unable to allow any visiting in our hospitals until further notice.

-The only exceptional circumstances where one visitor – an immediate family member or carer – will be permitted to visit are:
+The only exceptional circumstances where visitors – immediate family members or carers – will be permitted to visit are:

 • The patient you wish to visit is receiving end-of-life care.
 Up to two close family members from the same household/bubble can visit.

 • You are the birthing partner accompanying a woman in labour.